davaureli/L-DiffServ/README.md

 # L-DiffServ & Packet Based Simulator

-This code is related to the paper titled "Going Beyond DiffServ in IP Traffic Claasification" under consideration for publication.
+This code is related to the paper titled "Going Beyond DiffServ in IP Traffic Classification" under consideration for publication.
 For more information please contact me.

-### List of Files:
+### Methodology

 1) **get_Data_from_Mawi.py** : This file downloads the traces from the cite http://mawi.wide.ad.jp/mawi/samplepoint-F/2019/ specifying the                                 date.